-Acer notebook computers feature an Airplane mode hotkey that turns the network connection on or off.
-You can use the network management options to turn your wireless network on/off or control what is shared over the network.
+ConceptD notebook computers feature a Flight mode hotkey that turns the network connection on or off.
+You can use the network management options to turn your wireless network on/off or control what is shared over the network

 To connect to a wireless network, please follow the steps below.